 September 2014 Introduction: This three-part article on the Academy of Motion Picture Arts and Sciences’ Honorary Oscars and the dearth of female recipients was originally posted in February 2007 and updated in February 2012.
 It has been fully revised before its republication today and will continue to be updated.

-Outdated figures regarding the Honorary Oscars and the Academy's other Special Awards have been “scratched out,” with the updated numbers and related information inserted below each affected paragraph or text section.
-See also “Honorary Oscars 2014 addendum” at the bottom of this post.
+Outdated figures regarding the Honorary Oscars and the Academy’s other Special Awards have been “scratched out,” with the updated numbers and related information inserted below each affected paragraph or text section.
+Check out “Honorary Oscars 2014 addendum” at the bottom of this post.

 Honorary Oscars have usually bypassed women: Angela Lansbury & Greta Garbo among rare exceptions

 At the 1936 Academy Awards ceremony, groundbreaking film pioneer D.W.
 Griffith, by then a veteran with more than 500 shorts and features to his credit – among them the epoch-making The Birth of a Nation and Intolerance – became the first individual to receive the Academy of Motion Picture Arts and Sciences’ equivalent to a “Lifetime Achievement Academy Award.”